CristinaMora/EnemyBehaviourFramework-2D/readme.md

       - Damage Type: Instant
       - Destroy After Doing Damage: True
       - Instant Kill: True
-  4. Freeze rotation in the Constraints section of the Rigidbody 2D component.
+  4. Freeze the enemy's rotation by selecting the option in the Rigidbody2D component → Constraints → Freeze Rotation → Z.
   5. Add a new element to the Transition List in the State component (included by default in the BaseEnemy).
   6. Create a new State component and assign it as the Target State for the element created in step 5.
+To do this, simply drag the new State component into the Target State field.
   7. For the sensor that will trigger the transition, create an empty 2D square object that includes:
       - Box Collider 2D: Adjust it to the area where you want to detect the player’s entry.
       - Area Sensor, configured as follows: